Entity Request for Change Policy

 Introduction

-It is and shall continue to be the policy of RPM International Inc. (“RPM”) and its subsidiaries and operating companies (collectively, the “Company”) to provide the Secretary of RPM with complete, accurate and up-to-date corporate secretarial information relating to the Company to enable RPM to protect its investment in its subsidiaries.
-Closure of facilities and reduction in force (RIF) activities of two or more employees of the Company must also be approved in advance by RPM.
+It is and shall continue to be the policy of RPM International Inc. (“RPM”) and its subsidiaries and/or joint ventures (collectively, the “Company”) to provide the Secretary of RPM with complete, accurate and up-to-date corporate secretarial information relating the Company to enable RPM to protect its investment in its subsidiaries.
+Facility closures and reduction in force (RIF) activities of two or more employees of the Company must be approved in advance by RPM.

 Scope